ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-consolidwkld.md

 {{site.data.keyword.attribute-definition-list}}

-# Consolidated and workload clusters
+# Consolidated and workload cluster
 {: #cr_orderinginstance-consolidwkld}

 Cyber Recovery instances are deployed with a consolidated cluster for VMware vSphere® 7, in which all the VMware® management components and user workloads run.